erentatarr/The-Impact-of-Weather-Conditions-on-Traffic-Congestion-in-Istanbul/README.md

 **1**. **Data Cleaning**
 Converting  date and time fields to datetime format Handle missing or duplicated values
-Aggregate data to hourly averages for consistency
+Aggregate data to daily averages for consistency

 **2**. **Data Integration**
 Merge the two datasets using datetime